yash352/IITI-Clubs-Management-System/clubs-iiti-master/README.md

 staff when they want to create a new club or dissolve any existing club or merging two clubs.He also has all the authorities that are with the admins and the staff.
 He can also directly post<br> notice to the website, admins or club heads.

-## Local Installation

--   Clone this repo using <code>git clone https://github.com/gg-dev-05/clubs-iiti.git</code>
--   After cloning create a <code>.env</code> file to store all the environment variables
--   Fill in the <code>.env</code> file with the content as follows

 ```
 env = dev